 * * *

-I would be honored to represent you as a member of the AHA Governing Committee and give back to this community that has helped make my brewing easier, tastier, and more fun.
+Homebrewing is a great hobby.
+The homebrewers and beer lovers I have met are outstanding people, and I’m happy to be a part of that group.
+It would be great to have your vote and represent you as a member of the AHA Governing Committee and give back to this community that has helped make my brewing easier, tastier, and more fun.